 - Share why vaccines help protect health.
 "Vaccines help your child build protection without having to get sick first.
-Vaccines are especially important to help protect babies, elders and people with weakened immune systems.
-They help strengthen the health of Tribal families and communities now and for future generations." - Explain the health risks of vaccine-preventable diseases: "Vaccines protect your child from serious diseases like measles, whooping cough and meningitis.
+Vaccines are especially important to help protect babies, elderly adults and people with weakened immune systems." - Explain the health risks of vaccine-preventable diseases: "Vaccines protect your child from serious diseases like measles, whooping cough and meningitis.
 Some of these can lead to severe illness or death.
-Vaccines are the reason we don't see them as often anymore." - Highlight the purpose of each vaccine: "These vaccines protect against serious diseases like measles, whooping cough and meningitis-illnesses that can spread easily and cause serious complications." - Highlight how vaccines have saved lives: "Vaccines have reduced many diseases that killed or severely disabled people just a couple of generations ago.
-For instance, before vaccines, in the U.S. diphtheria was one of the most common causes of death in school-aged children and whooping cough killed 8,000 infants every year."
+Vaccines are the reason we don't see them as often anymore."